OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 But `fswebcam` works good.
 This is why there are several "snapshot command" options, `raspistill` being the default.

 See in the code how system variables `-Dsnapshot.command=FSWEBCAM` and related are managed.
-There are some sample in `server.sh` as well.
+There are some samples in `server.sh` as well.

 #### TODO Next
 - a zoom